 You must control the sequence of software deployment tasks and device restarts as you upgrade software across the K2 SAN.
-The general sequence is to upgrade K2 Media Servers first then SAN K2 clients.
+The general sequence is to upgrade K2 Media Servers first then the SAN-attached K2 systems.
 The exact steps can vary from software version to version.
 Make sure you follow the task flow in the K2 Release Notes for the version of software to which you are upgrading.